It’s like Japanese women’s pornography, without the pornography… (TM)

 The only thing that seems to suppress bullying in Japanese schools is over-work.
 The relentless pressure to attend cram schools, as documented in The Making of Japan’s New Working Class: “Freeters” and the Progression From Middle School to the Labor Market by David H. Slater (you read high school manga?
 You should really read about the real thing in Japan!) serves to suck up every last-minute of spare time for middle-class youth.
 This of course is never mentioned in school-situated manga, lest all the characters suddenly vanish.
 The greatest myth of the accepting high-school/ junior college social is that there are any students left to socialize and form one.
 So much as well for after-school club activities.

-Despite this harsh reality, the idealised fantasy social spaces provided by manga serve an important aspirational purpose – a fantasy safe space and play space, while introducing and promoting to their readers implied concepts of attitudinal social capital.
+Despite this harsh reality, the idealized fantasy social spaces provided by manga serve an important aspirational purpose – a fantasy safe space and play space, while introducing and promoting to their readers implied concepts of attitudinal social capital.

-We do not need the French sociologist Pierre Bourdieu to explain this for us; the notion of setting down a social class-linked hierarchy of preferred modes of behaviour towards uncertain situations gives a strong whiff of the processes that Boubou’s tribe of sociologists (as well as the Chicago school of Sociology before him) have been harping on for decades.
+We do not need the French sociologist Pierre Bourdieu to explain this for us; the notion of setting down a social class-linked hierarchy of preferred modes of behavior towards uncertain situations gives a strong whiff of the processes that Boubou’s tribe of sociologists (as well as the Chicago school of Sociology before him) have been harping on for decades.
 You may be born into a social class, but you exercise this distinction through your behaviour.
 Your knowledge of these behaviours and the opportunity to grow familiar with and use them, as well as who you can use them on, is your “social capital”.

 ON THE FANTASY OF UN-GENDERED SPACES: